Thierry Petit: Showroomprive.com

 Upon returning to France, Thierry Petit met David Dayan, a recognised specialist of destocking and the then president of France Export.
 Already competing with vente-privee.com (known at the time as Cofotex) on the physical market, Dayan was looking to launch an online venture and joined forces with Petit to benefit from his digital expertise.
 Showroomprive.com is officially launched in October 2006.

 Look Forward

-A great believer in new and digital technologies, Thierry Petit founded Look Forward, showroomprive.com's start-up incubator dedicated to fashion and innovation.
-It was inaugurated on 8 June 2015 in front of Axelle Lemaire, the Minister of State for Digital Affairs.
-Each year, Look Forward selects and incubates around ten start-ups whose collective goal is to transform the way in which fashion is produced, distributed and consumed.
+Thierry Petit founded Look Forward, an incubator for showroomprive.com focused on fashion and technology.
+It was inaugurated on 8 June 2015 in the presence of Axelle Lemaire, the Minister of State for Digital Affairs.
+Each year, Look Forward selects and hosts approximately ten start-ups that aim to change fashion production, distribution, and consumption.

 In February 2016, to further promote innovative initiatives in the retail and fashion domains, Thierry Petit launched the first edition of the FashionTech Festival in partnership with the Gaîté Lyrique.
 On the event's programme: exhibitions, discussions, workshops, as well as a prize-giving ceremony to award four promising and visionary projects chosen by the Look Forward jury.
 The second edition of the festival will take place in June 2017 in Paris.